Bayern beats Dortmund 3-2 to lift German Super Cup

 MUNICH (AP) — Joshua Kimmich scored the winning goal as Bayern Munich shrugged off concerns about fixture congestion to beat Borussia Dortmund 3-2 and lift the German Super Cup on Wednesday.

-Dortmund fought back from 2-0 down to level the score, before the two goalkeepers made the difference.
+Dortmund fought back from 2-0 down to level the score, before Kimmich and the two goalkeepers made the difference.

 Bayern’s Manuel Neuer showed superb reactions to palm away Erling Haaland’s shot when one-on-one with the Norwegian striker.
-Dortmund’s stand-in keeper Marwin Hitz could only parry Kimmich’s shot in the 82nd minute and the midfielder stretched to flick in the rebound while falling.
+Dortmund’s stand-in keeper Marwin Hitz could only parry Kimmich’s shot back to the midfielder in the 82nd minute and Kimmich stretched to flick in the rebound while falling.

 For Bayern it was a morale-boosting recovery after losing 4-1 to Hoffenheim on Sunday to end a 32-game unbeaten run.
 It also marked the third win in a row against Dortmund.